CHAPTER 13

 Application of Chapter

-- This Chapter applies to any measure regarding covered procurement.
+1. This Chapter applies to any measure regarding covered procurement.

 to Annex 13-A;

-(c) by any contractual means, including: purchase; rental or lease, with or without an option to buy; build-operate-transfer contracts and public works concessions contracts;
+(b) by any contractual means, including: purchase; rental or lease, with or without an option to buy; build-operate-transfer contracts and public works concessions contracts;

-(e) by a procuring entity; and
+(d) by a procuring entity; and

-(f) that is not otherwise excluded from coverage under this Agreement.
+(e) that is not otherwise excluded from coverage under this Agreement.

-2bis.
-This Chapter applies only as between Mexico and the United Sates.
+1. This Chapter applies only as between Mexico and the United Sates.
 Accordingly, for the purposes of this Chapter, “Party” or “Parties” means Mexico or the United States, singly or collectively.

 Activities Not Covered

-- Unless otherwise provided in a Party’s Schedule to Annex 13-A, this Chapter does not apply to:
+1. Unless otherwise provided in a Party’s Schedule to Annex 13-A, this Chapter does not apply to:

 (a) the acquisition or rental of land, existing buildings or other immovable property or the rights thereon;

-(b) non-contractual agreements or any form of assistance that a Party, including its procuring entities, provides, including cooperative agreements, grants, loans, equity infusions, guarantees, subsidies, fiscal incentives and sponsorship arrangements;
+(b) non-contractual agreements or any form of assistance that a Party, including its procuring entities, provides, including cooperative agreements, grants, loans, equity infusions, guarantees, subsidies, fiscal incentives, and sponsorship arrangements;

 (c) the procurement or acquisition of: fiscal agency or depository services; liquidation and management services for regulated financial institutions; or services related to the sale, redemption and distribution of public debt, including loans and government bonds, notes and other securities;

-(e) public employment contracts; and
+(d) public employment contracts; and

-(f) procurement conducted:
+(e) procurement conducted:

-(i) for the specific purpose of providing international assistance, including development aid;
+(i) for the specific purpose of providing international assistance, including development aid,

-(ii) under the particular procedure or condition of an international agreement relating to the stationing of troops or relating to the joint implementation by the signatory countries of a project; or
+(ii) under the particular procedure or condition of an international agreement relating to the stationing of troops or relating to the joint implementation by the signatory countries of a project, or

 Schedules

-- Each Party shall specify the following information in its Schedule to Annex 13-A:
+1. Each Party shall specify the following information in its Schedule to Annex 13-A:

-(d) in Section D, the services, other than construction services, covered by this
+(d) in Section D, the services, other than construction services, covered by this Chapter; (e) in Section E, the construction services covered by this Chapter;

-(e) in Section E, the construction services covered by this Chapter; (f) in Section F, any General Notes;
+(f) in Section F, any General Notes;

 (g) in Section G, the applicable Threshold Adjustment Formula; and

-(h) in Section H, the publication information required under Article 13.5.2 (Publication of Procurement Information)
+(h) in Section H, the publication information required under Article 13.5.2 (Publication of Procurement Information).

 Compliance

-- Each Party shall ensure that its procuring entities comply with this Chapter in conducting covered procurements.
+1. Each Party shall ensure that its procuring entities comply with this Chapter in conducting covered procurements.

-- No procuring entity shall prepare or design a procurement, or otherwise structure or divide a procurement into separate procurements in any stage of the procurement, or use a particular method to estimate the value of a procurement, in order to avoid the obligations of this Chapter.
+1. No procuring entity shall prepare or design a procurement, or otherwise structure or divide a procurement into separate procurements in any stage of the procurement, or use a particular method to estimate the value of a procurement, in order to avoid the obligations of this Chapter.

-- Nothing in this Chapter shall be construed to prevent a Party, including its procuring entities, from developing new procurement policies, procedures or contractual means, provided that they are not inconsistent with this Chapter.
+1. Nothing in this Chapter shall be construed to prevent a Party, including its procuring entities, from developing new procurement policies, procedures or contractual means, provided that they are not inconsistent with this Chapter.

 Valuation

-- In estimating the value of a procurement for the purposes of ascertaining whether it is a covered procurement, a procuring entity shall include the estimated maximum total value of the procurement over its entire duration, taking into account:
+1. In estimating the value of a procurement for the purposes of ascertaining whether it is a covered procurement, a procuring entity shall include the estimated maximum total value of the procurement over its entire duration, taking into account:

 (a) all forms of remuneration, including any premium, fee, commission, interest or other revenue stream that may be provided for under the contract;